stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Conjuration/index.md

 **Components:** V, S<br>
 **Duration:** Concentration, up to 1 minute

 You create a bonfire on ground that you can see within range.
 Until the spell ends, the magic bonfire fills a 5-foot cube.
 Make a spell attack roll vs the Dexterity defence of any creature in the bonfire’s space when you cast the spell.
 On a hit, the creature takes 1d8 fire damage.
 A creature must also make a Dexterity defence check when it moves into the bonfire’s space for the first time on a turn or ends its turn there.
-On a failure, the creature takes 1d8 fire damage.
+On a failure, the creature takes 1d8 + your spellcasting ability modifier fire damage.

 The bonfire ignites flammable objects in its area that aren't being worn or carried.

-The spell’s damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).

 ## Infestation
 **Conjuration Cantrip**<br>